leanbc/data-challenge/README.md

     - Via Docker: `docker exec -it challenge-data-eng_db_1 psql -U postgres `

     And then run: `Select count(*) From topic_name;` it will give you the number of mesagges inserted at the moment.

+- If consumer mode = `mongo`:

+    - Via Make run: `make mongo`.
+Which will log you in the psql container.
+    - Via Docker: `docker exec -it mongodb  mongo --username admin --password admin `

+    And then run: `use yourtopicname` and after that `db.yourtopicname.count()`

 ##### Close and Destroy The Cluster